tsantalis/RefactoringMiner/README.md

 **Files**: [tse-dataset](https://github.com/tsantalis/RefactoringMiner/tree/master/src/test/resources/oracle/tse-dataset)

 The original benchmark has been re-validated and corrected by Nikolaos Tsantalis.
 The validation process is still in progress.
-Moreover, the benchmark has been extended to include valid instances for the following refactoring types:
+Moreover, the benchmark has been extended with valid instances for the following refactoring types:
 * `Replace Variable With Attribute`
 * `Replace Attribute With Variable`
 * `Extract Attribute`